“Ballet From The Beginning” preparation for Beginning Ballet for Adults and Teens

 Musicality is emphasized as students are exposed to a variety of both classical and contemporary composers.

 Ballet III – Teen/Adult

 Class times: Tuesdays 5:45 - 7:15 and/or Wednesdays 6:00 - 7:15 pm and/or Thursdays 6:00 -7:30 pm (Ballet III - V multi-level class)

 Barre and center combinations move faster, and become more complex than they were in Ballet I and II.
 Different rhythms are introduced.
 Turnout based on individual ability and strength continues to be emphasized along with posture and core strength.
 More types of pirouettes and jumps are learned.
 Proper placement is reinforced by students applying those concepts to the exercises and movements they learn.
 Head and arm movements are coordinated and synchronized.
 Memorization of steps and musicality are further developed.
 The historical and social context of specific ballet movements is explained.

 Barre exercises are more complex and incorporate more combinations using reléve and balances on one leg.
 Center exercises are longer and require more memorization and stamina.
-Single and double pirouettes and turns across the floor.
-Simple jumps are embellished with beats (batterie).
+Single, double, triple or more pirouettes and turns across the floor.
+Jumps are embellished with beats (batterie).

 Our most advanced ballet class.

 Pointe and Pre-Pointe class may be taken by students who are not yet on pointe to further develop and strengthen the muscles necessary to go on pointe.
 Students who are on pointe must take at least two additional ballet classes per week.
 Readiness for pointe work is determined by each student’s strength and physical development.
 The instructor will tell adult students when they are ready to go on pointe.
 In the case of teens, parents will be informed as well.
 Pointe and Pre-Pointe class may be taken only with the permission of the instructor.